Luis Díaz (footballer, born 1997): International career

 After representing Colombia at under-20 level in the 2017 South American U-20 Championship, Díaz was called up to the full squad on 27 August 2018, for friendlies against Venezuela and Argentina.

 He made his full international debut on 11 September, replacing Juan Cuadrado in a 0–0 draw against the latter at the MetLife Stadium in East Rutherford, New Jersey.
 Díaz scored his first international goal on 26 March 2019, equalising in a 2–1 friendly loss away to South Korea.
 He was part of Carlos Queiroz' 23-man squad for the 2019 Copa América in Brazil.

 Díaz was included in Colombia's squad for the 2021 Copa América.
 On 23 June, he scored the opening goal in a 2–1 first round loss to hosts Brazil with a bicycle kick, and on 6 July he scored their goal in a semi-final draw against Argentina, which ended in an Argentine victory following a penalty shoot-out.
 Three days later, he scored twice, including the match-winning goal, in a 3–2 victory over Peru in the third-place match.
-He ended as joint top goalscorer of the tournament alongside Lionel Messi.
+He ended as joint-top goalscorer of the tournament alongside Lionel Messi.

+On 16 November 2023, Díaz scored both of Colombia's goals as they defeated Brazil 2–1 in what was the first time they had ever defeated the latter in a FIFA World Cup qualifier.

+On 21 June 2024, he was selected in the 26-man squad for the 2024 Copa América.
+He would help his national team reach the final, where they lost 1–0 to Argentina after extra time.

 Personal life

-Díaz’ brother, Jesús, is also a professional footballer, and currently plays for Porto B. He is of Wayuu origin, making him the first indigenous Colombian to represent Colombia.
+Díaz is of Wayuu and Afro-Colombian origin, making him the first indigenous Colombian to represent Colombia.
+His brother, Jesús, is also a professional footballer.
+In July 2023, Díaz got engaged to his girlfriend, Gera Ponce and they got married in June 2025.

+On 29 October 2023, Díaz's mother Cilenis Marulanda and father Luis Manuel "Mane" Díaz were kidnapped by armed men on motorcycles at a gas station in their hometown of Barrancas.
+His mother was rescued by police a day later, with a "major military search" announced to locate his father.
+Colombian President Gustavo Petro stated that "all the public forces have been deployed" and the following day, General William Rene Salamanca announced a reward of up to 200 million pesos for information on Díaz's father's whereabouts.
+Díaz was absent for Liverpool's following Premier League match against Nottingham Forest, with his teammate Diogo Jota holding up Díaz's shirt during a goal celebration.
+His father was released by the kidnappers on 9 November.

+In June 2024, leading up to the 2024 Copa América, Díaz appeared on Colombian singer, Ryan Castro's song "EL RITMO QUE NOS UNE".
+He also appeared in the music video alongside Colombian national team teammates, James Rodriguez and Juan Fernando Quintero who also sang in the song.